Zen to Go Logo

 Mindfulness exercises to start today

-To break the ice, short exercises that offer a palpable sense of calm are best.
-Here are two ideas that anyone can do at their desk in under five minutes.
+To break the ice, the best are very short exercises that offer a palpable sense of calm.
+Here are two ideas that anyone can do at their desk in less than five minutes.

-• Simple script: "Sit up straight but without tension.
+• Simple script: "Sit with your back straight but relaxed.
 Close your eyes or simply lower your gaze.
-Now, bring all your attention to how the air enters and exits your body.
-You don't have to change anything, just feel it.
+Now, direct all your attention to how the air enters and exits your body.
+You don’t have to change anything, just feel it.
 For 60 seconds, this is your only job.
-If your mind wanders, gently bring it back to your breath".
+If your mind wanders, kindly bring it back to the breath".

 2. The express body scan (3 minutes):

 • Simple script: "In your chair, direct your attention to your feet.
 Notice the contact with the ground, the temperature.
-Now, slowly raise that attention up your legs, your torso, your arms, until you reach your neck and head.
+Now, slowly move that attention up through your legs, your torso, your arms, until you reach your neck and head.
 Do not judge or change anything, just notice what you feel in each part.
-It is a way to reconnect with the body and release tensions you didn’t even know you had".
+It’s a way to reconnect with the body and release tensions you didn't even know you had".

-Starting with these mindfulness practices that are so brief and direct demonstrates their value almost immediately and creates a solid foundation for a more comprehensive program.
+Starting with these mindfulness practices that are brief and direct demonstrates their value almost instantly and creates a solid foundation for a more complete program.
 In this way, you foster an environment where care is a real priority, a key pillar if you seek to improve the work environment sustainably.

 Practical mindfulness exercises for the office

-Theory is important, but action is what transforms the atmosphere of an office.
-Implementing mindfulness practices is not about big investments or remodeling spaces; it is about intention and having the right tools at hand.
+The theory is important, but it is action that transforms the office environment.
+Implementing mindfulness practices is not about large investments or remodeling spaces; it is about intention and having the right tools at hand.

-Here we share a selection of exercises that we have seen work in companies of all sizes, specifically designed for the rhythm and pressures of the corporate world.
+Here we share a selection of exercises that we have seen work in companies of all sizes, designed specifically for the pace and pressures of the corporate world.
 Any team leader or HR manager can take the initiative.

 The key is to start simple and be consistent.
-Even five minutes can make a significant difference in the focus and mood of the team.
+Even five minutes can make a noticeable difference in the team's focus and mood.

 5-minute practices for a quick reset